 The sympathetic and parasympathetic nervous systems work together to maintain this baseline and normal body function.

-How is the sympathetic nervous system organised?
+How is the sympathetic nervous system organized?

 The hypothalamus then relays the alert to the sympathetic nervous system and the signal continues on to the adrenal glands, which then produce epinephrine, better known as adrenaline.
 This hormone triggers the profuse sweating, rapid heartbeat and short breaths we associate with stress.
 If the danger persists, the hypothalamus sends a new message through the nerve system grapevine, instructing the adrenal glands to produce the hormone cortisol to keep the stress response rolling.